jnywong/nondim-slurry/README.md

 # slurpy

-Solve the 1D, steady, spherical slurry system outlined in Wong et al.
+Python module to solve the 1D, steady, spherical slurry system outlined in Wong et al.
 (in prep) (see also Wong et al. 2018).

 ## Getting Started